sc2aiur/sc2aiur.github.io/pages/contributing-to-sc2aiur.md

 # How to do stuff?

 This will cover the basic, browser-based interface.
-I personally do something
+I personally do this from the command line on Linux; Starcraft is mostly played by Windows users and I don't quite know what a comfortable editing experience would look like there.
+Feel free to ask on Discord!

 ## Editing posts